yinhaomin/yinhaomin.github.io/_posts/2016-10-27-How to design an IM.md

 #### Here are some important questions to be answered

-1. How to know someone is online?
+1. How to know someone is online or offline?
 2. How to get the information informed to the server and to the user?
 3. How to make two online user send messages rapidly and messages are in order?
 4. How to transfer information in limited network environment, like 2G network?